fgeller/bilder/readme.md

 You can configure **bilder** via an optional JSON file.
 You can pass its location to **bilder** on startup:

 ```
-$ bilder -config /path/to/your/bilder.json
+$ bilder -config /path/to/your/config.json
 ```

 It currently supports the following options:

  + `port` *default:* `8173`: This is the port that **bilder** will serve on.
  + `url-path-prefix` *default:* `""`: This is a prefix that can be added to the assets' paths that are loaded from the browser.
-This allows running **bilder** behind a proxy like nginx that can terminate the HTTPS connection.
+This allows **bilder** to run behind a proxy like nginx (e.g. if you want to use nginx to  terminate the HTTPS connection).
 Consider the path of the demo linked above: [https://geller.io/bilder/b/kitties](https://geller.io/bilder/b/kitties).
-In this case nginx proxy passes to **bilder** under the `/bilder` path:
+In this case nginx proxy passes to **bilder** under the `/bilder` path which we would set `url-path-prefix` to:
 ```
 location /bilder/ {
     proxy_pass http://localhost:8173/;